SaileshAndra/Opencore_BigSur_Dell_5448/README.md

 | **Wi-Fi/BT** | 🔶 Working, Need to add kext | Link is below for the wifi and bluetooth kext |

-### 🔈 Audio
-By default, the audio can be a bit buggy.
-When using headphones, after some time the audio randomly stops.
-Sometimes un- and replugging the headphones works, but that's pretty annoying and unreliable.
-To permanently fix this issue you will have to install [ComboJack](https://github.com/hackintosh-stuff/ComboJack/tree/master/ComboJack_Installer) from the ```tools``` folder by running `install.sh`.

 ### 📶 Wi-Fi/Bluetooth
 https://github.com/OpenIntelWireless/itlwm

-### Shutdown/Sleep/Restart
-This issues was fixed!
-Check the [**Management-Engine-Firmware**](https://github.com/anhbinhvodanh/Dell-5547-Hackintosh/tree/master/Management-Engine-Firmware) folder!